elinkdesign/Lex-Clinic-Lookup/lci-lookup/IIS-LDAP-SETUP.md

 This guide provides step-by-step instructions for deploying the LCI Lookup Tool on IIS with LDAP/Active Directory authentication.

+## Access Control

+The application is configured to require membership in the Active Directory group: **`g-app-webapp-cpdrlist`**

+Users who authenticate via LDAP but are not members of this group will receive a 403 Forbidden error with the message "Access denied.
+You must be a member of the g-app-webapp-cpdrlist group."

 ## Prerequisites
 Get-WebConfiguration -Filter "system.webServer/fastCgi/application" | Where-Object {$_.fullPath -like "*php*"} | ForEach-Object { Remove-WebConfigurationProperty -Filter "system.webServer/fastCgi" -Name "." -AtElement @{fullPath=$_.fullPath} }
 ### Server Requirements